Bad influence? Ronaldo should be Mbappe's role model - not Neymar | Goal.com

 Of course, he retains an unwavering belief in his own ability, but it is rare this is a detriment to his teams – far more often than not, it is an asset.

-Hard work and rigorous application have got Ronaldo to the pinnacle of the game and has kept him there for the best part of two decades, claiming five Ballons d’Or along the way.
+Hard work and rigorous application have got Ronaldo to the pinnacle of the game and have kept him there for the best part of two decades, claiming five Ballons d’Or along the way.

 Neymar, meanwhile, has yet to reach that level of performance for the course of a year, let alone sustain it for a career.
 Indeed, he has his own questions to answer as to whether his career has already hit its peak – something that fans may only discover when he leaves Paris.